Treasury chief@ (Repeats with no changes to text)

 "For me, I see it as the end," Mogajane told Reuters in an interview.

-"Moody's are saying there are things we can do and these are the things we will be focused on," he added, highlighting plans to stabilize debt, revamp state firms and boost growth in sectors such as agriculture and tourism.
+"Moody's are saying there are things we can do and these are the things we will be focused on," he added, highlighting plans to stabilise debt, revamp state firms and boost growth in sectors such as agriculture and tourism.

 A downgrade to a "junk" rating by Moody's would have seen South Africa removed from Citi's World Government Bond Index, and could have triggered up to 100 billion rand ($9 billion) in asset sales by foreign investors.